antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/course_evaluation/text_generation/helpers/vectorstore.md

 - **Outputs**:
   - A tuple `(retriever, vectorstore)`:
     - **retriever**: A `VectorStoreRetriever` configured for top-5 retrieval.
-    - **vectorstore**: The underlying vector store object itself, allowing further direct interaction if needed.
+    - **vectorstore**: The underlying vector store object itself which allows further direct interaction if needed.

 [🔼 Back to top](#table-of-contents)